WirelessPresentation/WirelessDisplay/Airplay Receiver/README.md

 * Support Mirror,URL,Music
 * Support Youtube
 * Support Youtube & Tencent Video App in URL mode
-* Support Mirroring360
+* Support Mirroring 360
 * Support multiple senders, No quantity limit in software
 * Support negotiate resolution and frame rate
 * Support Windows/Android/Linux
 * SDK interface is easy to integrate and provides demonstration source code
 * Has been widely used by many customers, mature and stable

 ## Performance